-Other revenues for the year ended December 31, 2006 were \$13.9 million, an increase of \$2.0 million or 17%, compared to 2005.
-This increase was due primarily to an increase in royalty fees under license agreements, as the Company is paid for the use of certain settlement prices.
+The increase in 2006 compared to the prior year was due primarily to an increase in royalty fees under license agreements, as the Company is paid for the use of certain settlement prices.
 Additionally, increases in rental income from tenants occupying space in the Company's headquarters building and compliance fines contributed to the increase.